fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-in-support-of-ffice/FficeFPU.md

 | **Departure Aerodrome**<br>*new value* | `departureAerodrome`[1] | If there is a change of departure aerodrome, MUST contain the new value.<br><br>If there is no change of departure aerodrome, MUST be present (cardinality [1]) with a nil locationIndicator. |
 | **Destination Aerodrome**<br>*new value* | `destinationAerodrome`[1] | If there is a change of destination aerodrome, MUST contain the new value.<br><br>If there is no change of destination aerodrome, MUST be present (cardinality [1]) with a nil locationIndicator. |
 | **Estimated Off-Block Time**<br>*new value* | `estimatedOffBlockTime`[1] | If there is a change of EOBT, MUST contain the new value.<br><br>If there is no change of EOBT, MUST be present (cardinality [1]) and declared nil. |

+!> Note to implementers: the cardinality of properties `departureAerodrome`, `destinationAerodrome` and `estimatedOffBlockTime` is `1` in the `FficeFPU` message template, but the properties are optional and should only be provided when there is a change of value.
+These cardinalities will be updated in a future version of the `FficeFPU` message template to read `0..1`.

 ### Removal of a previously provided item